How to relocate overseas with minimum effort and still leave people amazed.

 You'll need to get in touch with your provider to diagnose the problem.
 In most cases your account may have been closed due to activity.
 If calling your provider is not an option, in most cases they will provide an online enquiry form.

 Should I relocate overseas for tax advantages?

 This decision is entirely up to you.
 If you would like to relocate overseas to take advantage of lower tax thresholds and the lower cost of livings, then this could be an option for you.

 Does relocating overseas affect my Age Pension?

 This depends on how long you were an Australian resident for and whether you've met the two year rule.
 Please see this page for more information.

 Do I have enough to retire and live overseas?

 The response to this will depend on your current financial and personal situation.
-You'll need to see a financial adviser or planner to see if you have enough for a 'comfortable' retirement overseas.
+You'll need to see a financial adviser or planner to see if you have enough for a "comfortable" retirement overseas.

-Would I be able to get a credit card when I move overseas?
+Will I be able to get a credit card when I move overseas?